MatthewWilletts/matthewwilletts.github.io/_posts/2021-1-27-Defending-VAEs-from-Adversarial-Attack.md

 Machine Learning algorithms are being rolled out to perform ever more automated decision-making at scale.
 To those with ulterior motives, manipulating the decisions made by these algorithms might be very appealing -- by hoodwinking these systems you could trick them into giving you the prediction or decision that you desire, not that which the model would normally give.
-Adversarial attacks are exactly these attempts, to make a model do what an adversarial agent wants, _not_ what the model would do if unmolested.
+Adversarial attacks are exactly these attempts, to make a model _do what an adversarial agent wants_ rather than what the model would do if unmolested.
 $$\renewcommand{\vector}[1]{\boldsymbol{\mathbf{#1}}}$$
 $$\renewcommand{\v}{\vector}$$
 $$\newcommand\vv[1]{\vec{\v{#1}}}$$